nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     configmap/example-redis-config   1      14s
     ```

-    Recall that we left `redis-config` key in the `example-redis-config` ConfigMap blank:
+5. Run this command to verify that the `redis-config` key in the `example-redis-config` ConfigMap is still blank:

     ```shell
     kubectl describe configmap/example-redis-config